Last updated on April 4, 2023

 Years later I was fortunate enough to spend an evening with Dave, during his visit to Zagreb, talking about all that stuff and music in general in a relaxed and pleasant conversation, and tell him how much his book helped me.

-This book is based on the Joe Allard school of saxophone playing and I have tried to find useful information about this school whenever I have the chance and also from watching this video The Master Speaks – Joe Allard.
+Developing a Personal Saxophone Sound is based on the Joe Allard school of saxophone playing and I have tried to find useful information about this school whenever I have the chance and also from watching this video The Master Speaks – Joe Allard.
 The opinions other people have about the book read on SOTW forum.
-Another great book I use as a supplement is Sigurd Rascher’s Top-Tones for the Saxophone (Sigurd Rascher) and Saxophone Altissimo (Robert H. Luckey)
+Another great books I use as a supplement are Saxophone High Tones (Eugene Rousseau), Top-Tones for the Saxophone (Sigurd Rascher) and Saxophone Altissimo (Robert H. Luckey)

-In Croatia that French school of classical saxophone playing is kind of official approach to teaching saxophone in music schools, but there are a few of my colleagues and students who have become interested in the Joe Allard school, after having similar problems as I had.
+In Croatia that (contemporary) French school of classical saxophone playing is exclusively official approach to teaching saxophone in music schools and Music Academy, but there are a few of my colleagues and students who have become interested in the Joe Allard school, after having similar problems as I had.